About Me

 I study the human supply chain of Artificial Intelligence.

-AI relies on invisible human labor: the workers who label images, annotate text, and teach algorithms right from wrong.
-My research examines crowdwork platforms, the digital assembly lines where workers label data and train algorithms.
-I use econometric methods to understand fairness, task estimation, and worker retention in these marketplaces.
+My research focuses on the human infrastructure behind AI.
+Artificial intelligence relies on invisible labor to label images, annotate text, and teach algorithms right from wrong.
+I study crowdwork platforms, the digital assembly lines where this work happens, using econometric methods to understand fairness, task estimation, and worker retention in these marketplaces.

 Before joining UCLA, I was the Head of Advanced Analytics at ACHS in Chile and a management consultant at Oliver Wyman.
 I hold an MBA from MIT Sloan.
-I am expecting to graduate with my PhD in June 2027.
+I am expecting to graduate in June 2027.

 Beyond the research and the data, my life is centered on my family.
 I am incredibly fortunate to walk this path with my wife, Andrea, and our four children: Carlota, Martín, Joaquín, and Juan Pablo.
 They are my greatest joy, my daily chaos, and my most important responsibility.